 Plant seeds outdoors about two weeks after the last frost in the spring.
-For optimal success, soil temperatures must be above sixty degrees F. Ground can be warmed by black plastic (plant through holes in plastic) or in cold frames set out over growing area a couple of weeks prior to planting.
+For optimal success, soil temperatures must be above sixty degrees F. The ground can be warmed by black plastic (plant through holes in plastic) or in cold frames set out over the growing area a couple of weeks prior to planting.

-I plant my corn in four staggered rows in a 4 x 8 foot garden bed and plant corn one inch deep and depending upon variety, nine to twelve inches apart in every direction.
-I do not plant just two long rows, corn will not pollinate and produce kernels unless more than two rows side by side..
+I plant my corn in four staggered rows in a 4 x 8-foot garden bed and plant corn one inch deep and depending upon variety, nine to twelve inches apart in every direction.
+I do not plant just two long rows, corn will not pollinate and produce kernels unless more than two rows are side by side.

 If you have properly prepared your soil with added manure and compost in the autumn, fertilizing at planting is not necessary. however, since I know that corn loves lots of nitrogen, I place a line of compost in the growing rows. (added nitrogen was the reason the Indians recommended that the pilgrims placed a fish in the ground under each corn hill,) Water each planted seed well at planting time.

-Corn does extremely well planted in a three sister's garden with pole beans and winter squash as its companion.
-(See three sister's garden link below.)
+Corn does extremely well planted in a three-sister's garden with pole beans and winter squash as its companion.
+(See the three sisters' garden link below.)

 Care through the Growing Season

 During the growing season, corn actually thrives when cultivated, so while your corn is young, cultivate and cultivate often to destroy weeds in the corn patch.
 Be careful not to damage the roots because corn's root system is extremely shallow.
-Soil must remain well drained.
+The soil must remain well drained.
 For best results, maintain consistent moisture throughout the growing season.
 During drought conditions, keep corn watered ensuring that the corn has at least one inch of water (rain or irrigation) per week.
-When plants are about four to five inches tall, you can stop cultivating as the fast growing corn will shade out any weeds.
+When plants are about four to five inches tall, you can stop cultivating them as the fast-growing corn will shade out any weeds.
 Also side-dress corn with compost to give corn an extra boost of nutrients.

 We are not the only ones who enjoy the flavor of good sweet corn.
 Therefore, sweet corn has more than its share of pests.
-The most common insect pests include corn borers, cucumber beetle larvae (also known as corn root worms), seed-corn maggots, Cutworms, flea beetles.
+The most common insect pests include corn borers, cucumber beetle larvae (also known as corn rootworms), seed-corn maggots, cutworms, and flea beetles.
 Corn borers are those worms that create trails of eaten kernels and cob in the corn.
-Sprinkle cayenne pepper onto the corn silks to keep the corn borers out of your corn's ears.
+To keep corn borers out of your corn's ear, sprinkle cayenne pepper onto the corn silks.
 Reapply after each time it rains.